open-horizon/exchange-api/README.md

     }
   }
   ```
-- The `config/exchange-api.tmpl` template does not require any content if you do not wish to use it.
-Should you wish to use this template, minimal configuration has been provided in the source code of this project.
-The value for each key in the template corresponds to an environment variable passed to the container (i.e. Using a config-map in Kubernetes/Openshift).
-The Docker container will create a `/etc/horizon/exchange/config.json` configuration file based on the provided template and environment variables at container creation.
-To swap templates a new Docker image is required.
-Optionally a bind/volume-mounted `/etc/horizon/exchange/exchange-api.tmpl` can achieve the same result.
 - If you want to run the `FrontEndSuite` test class `config.json` should also include `"frontEndHeader": "issuer"` directly after `email` under `root`.
 - Set the same exchange root password in your shell environment, for example:
 ```